-In recent quarters, our operating income, net income and the rate of growth of our operating revenues have fluctuated, and in the second and third quarter of 2010, sequential growth was negative.
-Accordingly, there can be no assurance that we will be able to continue our historical growth rates in future periods, and we would expect seasonal or other influences and fluctuations in stock-based retailer incentive compensation caused by variations in our stock price to cause sequential quarterly fluctuations and periodic declines in our operating revenues, operating income and net income.
-In particular, our results for the three months ended March 31, 2011 were favorably affected by large numbers of taxpayers electing to receive their refunds via direct deposit on our cards.
+In recent quarters, our total operating income, net income and the rate of growth of our operating revenues have fluctuated.
+In the second and third quarter of 2010 and second quarter of 2011, sequential growth was negative.
+Accordingly, there can be no assurance that we will be able to continue our historical growth rates in future periods, and we would expect seasonal or other influences, including potential fluctuations in stock-based retailer incentive compensation caused by variations in our stock price, to cause sequential quarterly fluctuations and periodic declines in our operating revenues, operating income and net income.
+In particular, our results for the first six months of 2011 were favorably affected by large numbers of taxpayers electing to receive their refunds via direct deposit on our cards.
 As a result, consistent with our experience in 2010, we expect total operating revenues to be higher during the first half of 2011, as compared to the second half of the year.